thirteendian/dietrecord/README.md

 ![](./figure.jpeg)

 ## Features
-User authentication with AWS Amplify+Cognito
+1. User authentication with AWS Amplify+Cognito
-Create and manage personal body records
+2. Create and manage personal body records
-Calculate age and BMI based on the closest body record Create and manage custom food items
+3. Calculate age and BMI based on the closest body record
+4. Create and manage custom food items
-Add custom food items to daily food intake
+5. Add custom food items to daily food intake
+6. Store images associated with notes
+7. Real-time updates with AWS AppSync and GraphQL

 ## How to Run the app
 Please visit the following link for the application through AWS API: